algolia/instantsearch/packages/react-instantsearch-theme-algolia/README.md

 # react-instantsearch-theme-algolia

-This is [Algolia](https://www.algolia.com/) theme for react-instantsearch.
+This is [Algolia](https://www.algolia.com/) theme for React InstantSearch.

-Go to the [react-instantsearch website](https://community.algolia.com/instantsearch.js/react/) for more information.
+Go to the [React InstantSearch website](https://community.algolia.com/instantsearch.js/react/) for more information.